beached/json_to_cpp/README.md

 * Boost >= 1.58 https://www.boost.org/
 * Curl https://curl.haxx.se/

+# Testing
+Currently it is known to build on clang 3.8.1 and gcc 6.2.0

 Both Boost and Curl are often packaged within a Linux distribution and available for Windows/Mac

 # Building